 The following description is a summary of the material provisions of the certificate of designation and does not restate that document in its entirety.
 We urge you to read the certificate of designation because it, and not this description, defines your rights as holders of the new preferred stock.
-Copies of the certificate of designation are available as set forth below under the subheading "Additional Information."
-This description is qualified in its entirety by reference to PCA's Amended and Restated Certificate of Incorporation, which will include the certificate of designation and the definitions therein of the defined terms used below.
+Copies of the certificate of designation are available as described below under the subheading "Additional Information."
+This description is qualified in its entirety by reference to PCA's Amended and Restated Certificate of Incorporation, which is filed as Exhibit 3.1 to the registration statement of which this prospectus forms a part, which incorporates the certificate of designation and the definitions therein of the defined terms used below.

 The certificate of designation authorizes PCA to issue 3,000,000 shares of senior exchangeable preferred stock with a liquidation preference of \$100 per share (the "Liquidation Preference") of which 1,900,000 shares are designated as Series B senior exchangeable preferred stock, or new preferred stock.
-When issued, the new preferred stock will be fully paid and nonassessable and Holders of new preferred stock will have no preemptive rights.
+When issued, the new preferred stock will be fully paid and nonassessable and holders of new preferred stock will have no preemptive rights.

-On any dividend payment date, PCA may, under certain conditions, exchange all and not less than all of the shares of new preferred stock for PCA's subordinated exchange debentures.
-For a discussion of certain federal income tax considerations relevant to the payment of dividends on the new preferred stock, see "Certain United States Federal Tax Considerations-Senior Exchangeable Preferred Stock-Dividends."
+On any dividend payment date, PCA may, under the terms of the certificate of designation, exchange all and not less than all of the shares of new preferred stock for PCA's subordinated exchange debentures.
+For a discussion of some of the federal income tax consequences relevant to the payment of dividends on the new preferred stock, see "United States Federal Tax Consequences-Senior Exchangeable Preferred Stock-Dividends."